Second presidency of Lula da Silva: Yanomami crisis

 On 20 January, the Brazilian Ministry of Health declared a national emergency following reports of deaths among Yamomami children due to malnutrition and easily curable diseases.
 The president of the FUNAI also led the creation of a task force to deal with the humanitarian crisis.
-Between 2019 and 2023, a total of 570 Yanomami children died from malnutrition, hunger and mercury contamination.
+Between 2019 and 2023, at least of 570 Yanomami children died from malnutrition, hunger and mercury contamination.

 Lula accused Jair Bolsonaro's government of having committed genocide against the Yanomami, several researchers blamed the entry of illegal miners into protected native lands for the high amount of deaths between the local indigenous peoples, as well as alleged connivance and omission of the federal and local/state administrations during the previous government.

 Due to the high number of deaths since 2023, reports on the situation decreased, until they stopped being published at the beginning of 2024, when there was a further increase in deaths due to violence.